Get us in your inbox

 Advertising

 There are few things better than spending the night in an ultra-cozy hotel after exploring Toronto.
-Comfortable beds, friendly service, a gorgeous atmosphere and good food often come together with stunning results; if only you could stay in hotels forever (some actually do).
+Comfortable beds, friendly service, a gorgeous atmosphere, and good food often come together with stunning results; if only you could stay in hotels forever (some actually do).

-RECOMMENDED: The best Airbnbs in Toronto
+🛏 Stay at the best Airbnbs in Toronto

-Best hotels in Toronto
+Best Toronto hotels

 • Hotels